Authors of section

 Introduction

 A variety of factors influence the prognosis of fracture wound infections.
-Unlike hematogenous osteomyelitis, a fracture wound begins with damaged soft tissue and bone, and thus locally reduced resistance to infection.
+A fracture wound begins with damaged soft tissue and bone, and therefore has locally reduced resistance to infection.
 There may also be necrotic bone, and perhaps foreign material, where bacteria are protected from host defenses and blood-borne antibiotics, often sheltering in biofilms.

 Factors to consider in classifying infections are: